cornell-zhang/catalyst2018/lab2/README.md

 </details>

 #### Part 1.B Experiment with Grayscale Sensors
 In this section, you will experiment with the grayscale sensor on the robot.
 This is the same sensor you will need to utilize later in the last section to find the location of the target.
 The grayscale sensor is located on the underside of the robot.
 Notice that the sensor has both an LED that generates light and a photodetector that senses light.
 The value the sensor outputs depends on the amount of light that the photodetector senses.
 This sensor will report values between 0 and 1024, which indicates how much light has been reflected back (lower values indicate that the robot is travelling on a lighter surface, while higher values indicate that the robot is travelling on a darker surface).
 Enter and upload the code shown in Figure 8 below.
 We will use the Serial Monitor to observe the value that is output by the grayscale sensor.
-After uploading the code to the Arduino, you can open up the Serial Monitor by selecting the menu item: *Tools → Serial Monitor*.
+After uploading the code to the Arduino, you can open up the Serial Monitor by selecting the menu item: *Monitor* in the lefthand bar.
 Place your robot over the light wood of the testing block and then over the black section of the testing block.
 Notice the types of values the grayscale sensor yields in each case and determine a threshold value that separates the two.
 This value can be a rough estimate of a number that separates grayscale values for light colors and grayscale values for dark colors (you will need to use this value later in the last section).
 Verify that the readings behave as expected before showing your results to an instructor.

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab2/figures/GrayscaleSensorCode.png" width="600">